At a glance: AppsFlyer attribution link structure and parameters explained.

 This ID is included in the af_siteid

-parameter passed to AppsFlyer in the attribution link and is made available via the various dashboards, reporting options, and postbacks from AppsFlyer.
+parameter passed to AppsFlyer in the attribution link and is made available via the various dashboards, reporting options, and postbacks.

 The site ID must be passed to AppsFlyer in the attribution link because it: